metayeti/metayeti.net/public/content/static/about.md

 # About this website

 This website is a little digital garden of my own within the cyberspace.
 It also serves as my personal portfolio and blog.
-The website is based on my own custom codebase and works on markdown-driven content.
+The website is based on my own custom codebase that works on markdown-driven content.

 This website uses no cookies, stores exactly 1 bit of data*, and has 0 (zero) ads.